nus-cs2103-AY2122S1/ip/docs/README.md

 Format: ```delete <index>```
 - Deletes the task at the specified index.
 - The index refers to the index number shown in the user's task list.
-- The index must be a positive integer 1, 2, 3, …

 ### Marking task as done: ```done```